industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 - Navigate into `src/app` and find the file named `Dockerfile.example`.
 The `Dockerfile.example` is an example Dockerfile that can be used to build the docker image(s) of the service(s) that runs in this application example.
 If you choose to use these, rename them to `Dockerfile` before proceeding
 - Open a console in the root folder (where the `docker-compose` file is)
 - Use the `docker compose build` (replaces the older `docker-compose build`) command to build the docker image of the service which is specified in the docker-compose.yml file.
-- These Docker images can now be used to build your app with the Industrial Edge App Publisher
+- These Docker images can now be used to build your app with the IECTL
 - `docker images` can be used to check for the images

 ## Customize shell script and upload app to IEM